CBEP-SoCB-Details/CB_Invasives/Analysis/MIMIC_Trend_Analysis.md

 The slopes are sometimes identical – probably when there were only two categories of abundance recorded (effectively present and absent, regardless of
-the nominal abundance). however, that is not always the case, so these two analyses are based on slightly different information, but returning functionally similar results.
+the nominal abundance).
+However, that is not always the case, so these two analyses are based on slightly different information, but returning functionally similar results.